 - Migration: Kotlin was created with a vision to support conversions from Java.
-Hence, it allows gradual support that is the step by step migration of large codebases from Java to Kotlin.
-It even allows you to add new lines of codes in Kotlin while the older subparts of your application are in Java.
+Hence, it allows gradual support that is the step-by-step migration of large codebases from Java to Kotlin.
+It even allows you to add new lines of code in Kotlin while the older subparts of your application are in Java.

 - Tools: Along with the general highly efficient IDE support, Kotlin offers a wide range of framework-specific tools.
 For instance, to use spring in the project, you can add the plugin for IntelliJ IDEA Ultimate.